 That’s where interceptive or Phase 1 orthodontics comes in.
 An orthodontist can help your child’s jawbones grow properly to have more room for the adult teeth and provide the structure for a healthier bite.
-Correcting problems like malocclusions (bad bites) as they appear makes future orthodontic treatment much faster and easier — and, in some cases, unnecessary!
+Correcting problems like malocclusions (bad bites) as they appear makes future intervention from the orthodontist much faster and easier — and, in some cases, unnecessary!

 Causes of Malocclusions in Children

 Interceptive orthodontics seeks to correct problems with jaw growth and damage from harmful habits such as thumb sucking, nail-biting, tongue thrusting, and mouth breathing.
 Each of these habits contributes to bite problems such as a narrow upper arch, an underdeveloped lower jaw, a deep bite, and an open bite, as well as dental crowding, which in turn can make it difficult to chew and swallow effectively and speak clearly.

 The purpose of Phase 1 treatment is to stop those habits if they persist or repair the damage so that the adult teeth can grow in where they should.